COVID-19 Response Efforts

 Throughout April, all staff and incarcerated persons were issued multiple cloth barrier masks, wearing them has been mandatory since, including PIA staff entering state prisons.
 On March 14, CDCR began verbal screening of all those who enter a state prison.
 On March 27, the department expanded the entry screenings to include touchless temperature checks prior to entry.

 CDCR is also conducting mandatory staff testing at a minimum of every 14 days at all institutions for all staff, including PIA and contractors.
 In the event an institution experiences an outbreak, mandatory staff testing is conducted every seven days.

 On Nov.
 25, CDCR announced that all non-essential CALPIA enterprises would be suspended beginning Nov.
 26 through Dec.
 10. CALPIA will only be operating mission-critical enterprises that support CDCR’s incarcerated population and operations, including food services, laundry, chemical, dairies, bakery, optical, dental, and the healthmcare facilities maintenance enterprises.

 Cloth face covering/Personal Protective Equipment (PPE)

 The incarcerated population are required to wear a facial barriers when moving around the institution.
-Staff working or performing duties on institutional grounds are required to wear a facial barriers, those who do not comply face progressive discipline.
+Staff working or performing duties on institutional grounds are required to wear procedure (surgical) masks; those who do not comply face progressive discipline.

 Those in the incarcerated population identified as critical workers are being provided surgical masks throughout their shifts.